dotnet/AzCopyNet/README.md

 ### Examples

-Check AzCopy.Test project for detailed examples.
+Check AzCopy.Test for more examples.